IBM/CognitiveConcierge/README.md

 ```

 ## 2. Update Assistant Service
-- The Watson Assistant service enables you to add a natural language interface to your applications.
+- The Watson Assistant service enables you to add a conversational natural language interface to your applications.
 The Watson Assistant service requires some initial workspace configuration.
 Go to the IBM Cloud dashboard and launch the Watson Assistant service.
-It should be named something like CognitiveConcierge-Assistant.
-Manually populate the workspace by clicking the upload button, and then upload the JSON found in `Resources/conversationWorkspace.json`.
-Make note of the workspace id for later use in running the iOS application.
+It should be named along the lines of CognitiveConcierge-Assistant.
+Populate the workspace by clicking the upload button, and then select the JSON file at `Resources/conversationWorkspace.json`.
+Take note of the workspace ID for later use in the iOS application.

 ## 3. Run the iOS Application

 ### Install the necessary dependencies
-- From Terminal, change directories into the `YourProjectName/CognitiveConcierge-iOS` folder and run the following command to install the necessary dependencies (This may take some time):
+- From Terminal, navigate into the `CognitiveConcierge/CognitiveConcierge-iOS` folder, and run the following command to install the necessary dependencies (this may take some time):
 ```bash
 carthage update --platform iOS pod install
 ```

 ### Update configuration for iOS app
-- Open the `CognitiveConcierge.xcworkspace` file in Xcode 9.2 from your terminal using `open CognitiveConcierge.xcworkspace`
+- Open the `CognitiveConcierge.xcworkspace` file in Xcode 9.4 from your terminal using `open CognitiveConcierge.xcworkspace`, or by double-clicking it in Finder.

-- **Update CognitiveConcierge.plist file:** One way to persist data in Swift is through the property list or .plist file.
-You will need to open this file and add the credentials for all of the services that were created for you earlier, as well as the Google Places API Key mentioned in the Prerequisites section.
+- **Update CognitiveConcierge.plist file:** One way to persist data in Swift is through property list or `.plist` files.
+You will need to open this file and add the credentials for all of the services you created earlier, as well as the Google Places API Key mentioned in the Prerequisites section.
 You can find these services in the Bluemix dashboard.
 Click the service name you're interested in, and then click `Service Credentials`.
 If there is no Credential created, click `New Credential`.
 If your Assistant service uses an API Key, remove the ConversationUsername and ConversationPassword keys from the file; if not, remove the ConversationIamApiKey key.

 - **Update bluemix.plist file:**
-	- You should set the `isLocal` value to `YES` if you'd like to use a locally running server; if you set the value to `NO`, then you will be accessing the server instance running on the IBM Cloud.
+	- If you're running the server application locally, you should set the `isLocal` value to `YES`; if you set the value to `NO`, then you will be accessing the server instance running on the IBM Cloud.
 	- To get the `appRouteRemote` value, you should go to your application's page on the IBM Cloud.
-There, you will find a `View App` button near the top right.
-Clicking on it should open up your app in a new tab, the url for this page is your route which maps to the appRouteRemote key in the plist.
-Make sure to include the `http:// protocol` in your `appRouteRemote` and to exclude a forward slash at the end of the url.
+There, you will find a `View App` button towards the top right.
+Clicking on it should open up your app in a new tab, and the url for this page is your route, which maps to the appRouteRemote key in the plist.
+Make sure to include the `http://` protocol in your `appRouteRemote` and to exclude a forward slash at the end of the url.
-	- You can also use the command `bx app env CognitiveConcierge` where appRouteRemote is uris.
+	- You can also use the command `bx app env CognitiveConcierge`, in which appRouteRemote is the value in the `uris` key.
 	```bash
 	{
 	 "VCAP_APPLICATION": {